-An LLM-based personal assistant app is granted access to an individual's mailbox via a plugin in order to summarize the content of incoming emails.
+An LLM-based personal assistant app is granted access to an individual's mailbox via a plugin in order to summarise the content of incoming emails.
 To achieve this functionality, the email plugin requires the ability to read messages, however the plugin that the system developer has chosen to use also contains functions for sending messages.
 The LLM is vulnerable to an indirect prompt injection attack, whereby a maliciously-crafted incoming email tricks the LLM into commanding the email plugin to call the 'send message' function to send spam from the user's mailbox.
 This could be avoided by: (a) eliminating excessive functionality by using a plugin that only offered mail-reading capabilities, (b) eliminating excessive permissions by authenticating to the user's email service via an OAuth session with a read-only scope, and/or (c) eliminating excessive autonomy by requiring the user to manually review and hit 'send' on every mail drafted by the LLM plugin.
 Alternatively, the damage caused could be reduced by implementing rate limiting on the mail-sending interface.

-- Embrace the Red: Confused Deputy Problem: Embrace the Red - NeMo-Guardrails Interface Guidelines: GitHub - · LangChain: Human-approval for tools: LangChain - Dual LLMs Pattern: Simon Willison
+- 1. Embrace the Red: Confused Deputy Problem: Embrace The Red - 2.
+NeMo-Guardrails: Interface guidelines: NVIDIA Github - 3.
+LangChain: Human-approval for tools: Langchain Documentation - 4.
+Simon Willison: Dual LLM Pattern: Simon Willison